dantosXD/cultivatingthyme2020-copy-01/src/pages/index.md

         url: /generic
         is_scrolly: false
         is_primary: false
-    title: We help people attain and maintain optimal health and well-being.
+    title: We help people reclaim and maintain optimal health and well-being.
     component: Mission
   - type: spotlight
     content: ''